Behind The Wish: Kristy-Lee Bosher

 I did work experience in the newsroom of the Herald Sun.
 I got to write a few stories.

-I think my first stories was on bonbon crackers.
+I think my first story was on bonbon crackers.
 I went and bought some from different stores and tested them before writing a story.

 I wanted to be a journalist, I lived and breathed it.
 I wanted to tell people’s stories, and I also wanted to be an author.

-So, I thought I would study nursing them switch over to a medical degree.
+So, I thought I would study nursing, and then switch over to a medical degree.
 But then I became a nurse and fell in love with nursing.

 And I could see a path that I wanted to take and that was cancer nursing.